qbrilliance/qristal-core/examples/README.md

 * Use an AWS Region that supports AWS Braket (e.g., us-east-1);
 * Create an S3 Bucket with prefix `amazon-braket-*` and create a folder inside the S3 bucket to store results.

+`execute_GST_XY.py`

+_qubits_: 1
+_noise_: true/false (depends on setting in C++ runner)

+A simple example demonstrating the creation of a gate set tomography experiment design for 1-qubit gates Rx(pi/2) and Ry(pi/2) using pyGSTi.
+An exported circuit list is passed to a provided pyGSTi_runner (using qb::benchmark).
+The gathered results are loaded back into pyGSTi and used to create an html report.

 ## C++ ##